ilhan007/ui5con25-handson/docs/4_Use_ChatBubble.md

 The `ChatBubble`, `<my-chat-bubble>` will be displayed in the content of the Chat's Popover and passed as a child of the Chat, `<my-chat>`.

-Passing web components as children to another web component is a powerfull concept that is often used in web components development.
+Passing web components as children to another web component is a powerful concept that is often used in web component development.
 It's part of the web standards via the HTML `<slot>` element.

 Now, let's define a new `slot` in the Chat's class and update the Chat's template to render slotted elements.